The Importance of Personal Hygiene for Children

 Oral Hygiene

 Along with a regular cleaning regime, you should encourage your child to clean their teeth after every meal.
 This prevents bacteria and tooth decay.
-You should also encourage your child does not eat too much sugary food as this can speed up the rate of tooth decay.
+You should also encourage your child not to eat too much sugary food as this can speed up the rate of tooth decay.

 Proper oral hygiene does not happen overnight so start early.
 Practice makes perfect so start now and help them keep that winning smile.